-Montagne Sainte-Victoire is a wide massif in Southern France, Provence-Alpes-Côte d'Azur region (PACA), between the departments of Bouches-du-Rhône and Var, stretching in the West-East direction and reaching the altitude of 1011 m. on its highest point.
+Montagne Sainte-Victoire is a wide massif in Southern France, Provence-Alpes-Côte d'Azur region (PACA), between the departments of Bouches-du-Rhône and Var, stretching in the West-East direction and reaching the altitude of 1011 m. on its highest point, the Baou des Vespres.
 The massif is located to the east of Aix-en-Provence and has an international reputation in reason of its beauty and also because of several paintings by Paul Cézanne.
 It's a veritable symbol of Provence, like the Sainte-Baume and Mount Ventoux, the major landmarks of the Aix-en-Provence region.
-On the South side Montagne Sainte-Victoire appears as a huge rocky bastion 18 km long and 5 km wide with a 7 km long summit plateau.
+On the South side the Montagne Sainte-Victoire appears as a huge rocky bastion 18 km long and 5 km wide with a 7 km long summit plateau.

 This charmer massif, rising from the Mediterranean plains with its immaculate rocks, exerts an extraordinary appeal even if observed from a distance.